lpasquale/kEEPER/README.md

 To run these examples, the application prototype must be properly configured.
 The following sections describe the steps required to use the **Minority Report** prototype to synthesize preservation specifications.

+### Prerequisites

+The **Minority Report** prototype is a *Python* application, requiring Python 3.5 to be installed on the target machine to run it.

+Our prototype delegates some of the reasoning tasks it performs to an external *ASP* engine (Clingo) and to a **Inductive Logic Programming** (XHAIL) system which are therefore required to make it work properly.

+he *ASP* platform that we have chosen to use is *Clingo*/*Clingo*/*Clasp*.
+In particular, we recommend to use Clingo v3.0.5, Gringo v3.05 and Clasp v3.0.3.
+These tools are part of the *Potsdam Answer Set Solving Collection* (POTASSCO), more information is available on the [web site](http://potassco.sourceforge.net) of the project.

+You can download sources from the official web site, but you can also conveniently find compiled binaries on [SourceForge](http://sourceforge.net/projects/potassco/) in the *Files* section.
+You need to repeat the following steps for *Clingo*, *Gringo*, and *Clasp* Enter *Clingo*'s (*Gringo*'s,*Clasp*'s) folder and then the folder for the most recent version among those of the 3rd major release.
+Now select the package that is appropriate for your system and the download should start in a few seconds.
+Further instructions are provided within the package.
+Please take note of the folder where the binaries will sit as it will be needed later.